 TIP: I really recommend making a reservation for a car that you can pick up once your flight lands.
 There are so many lovely little nooks in the Hawaiian Islands that you might miss if someone else is in charge.
 By driving yourself, you have the chance to really explore in a relaxed manner befitting the Aloha State.
 Since you have to catch a few flights (if you visit more than one island), you have to rent a car on each of the islands.

-Actually, drive slow regardless of the weather because speed limits are generally lower in Hawaii than in other US states.
+Use caution and drive slowly – regardless of the weather because speed limits are generally lower in Hawaii than in other US states.
 It’s not unusual to see bumper stickers that read: Slow down, this isn’t the mainland.

 Where to Stay in Hawaii

 - I can recommend the Hilton Waikoloa on the Big Island as a great hotel for families (there are water slides) and couples.

 Since tourism is a major part of the Hawaiian economy, there is no shortage of hotels throughout the islands.

 However, if you are visiting the smaller islands, like Lanai and Kauai, there will be fewer options, so book ahead.
 Winter in Hawaii is beautiful, which means it’s also the high season for visitors.

 Weather in Hawaii in Winter

 Winter in Hawaii is very mild, with average temperatures around 78ºF at sea level.
 If you are going more inland where the elevation may be higher, it will be slightly cooler.